MCKINNEY, Texas - A McKinney high school student has developed an app aimed at tackling cyberbullying.

-Meza and his classmate, Thai Nguyen, traveled down to Atlanta this week and won an award.
+Meza and his classmates, Thai Nguyen and Justin Potts, traveled down to Atlanta this week and won an award.

 In the app, the user clicks through several tweets sent to them and defines the abusive ones.
 Over time, the algorithm can predict likely abusive tweets and hide them from the user.
 It can also automatically recognize profanity and certain phrases that might pop up in mean tweets.